abdullahajam7/solve-me/README.md

 # Running the Application:
 **Start the FastAPI server:**
-uvicorn main:app --reload
+> uvicorn main:app --reload

 **Access the API documentation:**
-Open your browser and go to http://127.0.0.1:8000/docs to see the interactive API documentation.
+Open your browser and go to the Swagger Documentation <http://127.0.0.1:8000/docs> to see the interactive API documentation.

 **Project Structure**